kkereziev/features.zig/README.md

 ### Disclaimer:

 - The code here is far from perfect, it's messy, it isn't that clean.
 This is a personal project of mine to get more familiar with async runtimes like tokio(rust) and node.js.
 The goal of the project is to be eventually used in an async event loop(io_uring, epoll).
+It isn't meant to be used at production environments, but it could be used to draw ideas from.

 ### TODOs: